bhanuka-viraj/CSRF_Example/Readme.md

 # Spring Boot CSRF Example Project

 This project is a beginner-friendly Spring Boot application designed to demonstrate **Cross-Site Request Forgery (CSRF)** protection.
-It uses a cookie-based CSRF token approach, a simple user interface, and clear code comments to help students understand how CSRF attacks work and how to prevent them using Spring Security.
+It uses a cookie-based CSRF token approach, a simple user interface, and clear code comments to help understand how CSRF attacks work and how to prevent them using Spring Security.

 ## Table of Contents
 - [What is CSRF?](#what-is-csrf)